Find answers to the most common customer questions here. Search by category to learn more about the Customer-Connected Solar Program.

 A Customer participating in the DG Customer-Connected Solar Program will directly support the addition of more renewable generation on the grid with development of a Solar Facility.
 Georgia Power will purchase 100% of the energy generated by paying the Customer directly.
 In addition, Georgia Power will retire the renewable energy credits (“RECs”) associated with the Customer’s Solar Facility on the participating Customer’s behalf, allowing participants to claim the sustainability benefits of the energy produced.
 Customers will also be able to choose their agreement terms, ranging from 10 to 30 years.

-The Application Period for the Customer-Connected Solar Program begins July 30, 2020 and will close in January 2022 or when the 25 MW AC portfolio is filled, whichever comes first.
+The Application Period for the Customer-Connected Solar Program begins July 30, 2020 and will close when the 25 MW AC portfolio is filled.

 To participate in the Customer-Connected Solar Program, a Solar Facility must be located on the Customer’s Premises or on land that shares a common border or intersection point with the property, interconnected to the same Georgia Power Distribution Circuit as the Customer’s existing meter, and able to deliver energy to the same Georgia Power Distribution Circuit.